Nan province

 Nan (น่าน, /th/; Northern Thai: ᨶᩣ᩠᩵ᨶ) is one of Thailand's seventy-six provinces (changwat), and lies in upper northern Thailand.
 Neighboring provinces are (from south clockwise): Uttaradit, Phrae, and Phayao.
 To the north and east it borders Sainyabuli of Laos.

+Nan was inducted into the UNESCO Creative Cities Network for the City of Crafts and Folk Arts in 2025.

 Geography

 The province is in the remote Nan River valley, surrounded by forested mountains, the Phlueng Range in the western part and the Luang Prabang Range in the east.
 The highest mountain is the 2,079 meter high Phu Khe in Bo Kluea District, northeast of the city of Nan towards the border with Laos.
 The total forest area is 7,436 km² or 61.3 percent of provincial area.